KumoCorp/kumomta/docs/reference/queues.md

 ## Egress Sources and Pools

-Once assigned to a queue, the system will attempt to deliver it.
+Once assigned to a Scheduled Queue, the system will attempt to deliver it.
 The first stage is to resolve the configuration for the queue by triggering the [get_queue_config](events/get_queue_config.md) event.